 Fun for all ages, stand-up paddle boarding has been growing rapidly on the Northshore.
 Bayou Paddle Co. offers guided excursions on the Tchefuncte and Bogue Falaya rivers and out on Lake Pontchartrain.
 Adventure on your own by renting a paddle and board from Brooks Bike Shop in Covington, the Abita Board Barn, Bayou Adventure in Lacombe, Canoe & Trail Adventures and other great local outfitters.

 With 80,000 acres of wildlife preserve on the Northshore, kayaking the parish’s many waterways offers a great opportunity to get out in nature.
 You can rent a kayak from one of several outfitters, including Bayou Adventure and Canoe and Trail, which offer guided tours of nearby waterways, including Cane Bayou and Bogue Falaya.
 Stay cool and book a Sunset paddle with either outfitter.
 Also renting kayaks are Brooks’ Bike Shop in downtown Covington, and Seal Sports in Mandeville.

 Families love the little sandy beach along the Lake Pontchartrain shoreline in Mandeville’s Fontainebleau State Park.
 The calm, shallow water is perfect for small children.
 Also on the grounds of the 2,800-acre park are the ruins of an 1829 sugar mill, trails, camping areas, a lodge and many large and lovely oak trees.
 Park admission is $3 per person, free for seniors 62+ and children 3 and under.
-Head to the East side of Lakeshore drive, parallel to Lake Pontchartrain in Mandeville, to discover the ideally located sandy beach to enjoy the sunset or catch some rays as the kids hangout on the playground.
+Head to the East side of Lakeshore drive, parallel to Lake Pontchartrain in Mandeville, and enjoy the sunset or catch some rays as the kids hangout on the playground and sandy beach.
 And in Slidell, check out the powdery sand of Northshore Beach, great for family picnics with its two pavilions and picnic tables.

 St. Tammany Parish is home to a baker’s dozen of fishing charters, offering adventures out on lakes Borgne and Pontchartrain and in the fish-rich waters of the Rigolets.
 Catch redfish, speckled trout and triple-tail with knowledgeable pros who take you where the fish are biting.
 Most charters leave out of Slidell, on the east side of the parish.